tuya-cloudcutter/tuya-cloudcutter/HOST_SPECIFIC_INSTRUCTIONS.md

 6. Install git `sudo apt install git`
 7. Clone tuya-cloudcutter repo `git clone https://github.com/tuya-cloudcutter/tuya-cloudcutter`
 8. (Optional as independent step) In the cloudcutter directory, build the docker image `sudo docker build --network=host -t cloudcutter .`
-9. Run cloudcutter with `sudo ./run_detach.sh -r ...`
+9. Run cloudcutter with `sudo ./run_detach.sh -r ...` (refer to [usage instructions](./INSTRUCTIONS.md))

-## Pi Zero W2 with SSH over USB
+## Pi Zero 2W with SSH over USB

 Use these instructions if:

-- You would like to SSH to the Pi Zero W2 using USB
+- You would like to SSH to the Pi Zero 2W using USB

 Steps: